-- Select the Global Distributed option and click Next - On the Global Distributed dialog select the Per Unit Length option. - Enter a value of -5 in the Z direction.

-- Enter the attribute name as Global Distributed - Click the Finish button to add the loading attribute to the 🎉 Treeview. - Select the Line on the right of the model as shown. - Drag and drop the loading attribute Global Distributed from the Treeview onto the selected Line. - Click the OK button to assign the load to the selected Lines and to accept the default loadcase.
+- Select the Global Distributed option and click Next - On the Global Distributed dialog select the Per Unit Length option. - Enter a value of -5 in the Z direction. - Enter the attribute name as Global Distributed - Click the Finish button to add the loading attribute to the \$ Treeview. - Select the line on the right of the model as shown. - Drag and drop the loading attribute Global Distributed from the Treeview onto the selected line.